Lapland (Finland): History

 The area of Lapland was split between two counties of the Swedish Realm from 1634 to 1809.
 The northern and western areas were part of Västerbotten County, while the southern areas (so-called Peräpohjola) were part of Ostrobothnia County (after 1755 Oulu County).
 The northern and western areas were transferred in 1809 to Oulu County, which became Oulu Province.
 Under the royalist constitution of Finland during the first half of 1918, Lapland was to become a Grand Principality and part of the inheritance of the proposed king of Finland.
 Lapland Province was separated from Oulu Province in 1938.

 During the Interim Peace and beginning of the Continuation War the government of Finland allowed the Nazi German Army to station itself in Lapland as a part of Operation Barbarossa.
 After Finland made a separate peace with the Soviet Union in 1944, the Soviet Union demanded that Finland expel the German army from its soil.
 The result was the Lapland War, during which almost the whole civilian population of Lapland was evacuated.
 The Germans used scorched earth tactics in Lapland before they withdrew to Norway.
-40 to 47 per cent of the dwellings in Lapland and 417 km of railroads were destroyed, 9500 km of roadways were mined, destroyed or were unusable, and 675 bridges and 3700 km of telephone lines were also destroyed.
-Ninety per cent of Rovaniemi, the capital of Lapland, was burned to the ground, with only a few pre-war buildings surviving the destruction.
+40 to 47 percent of the dwellings in Lapland and 417 km of railroads were destroyed, 9500 km of roadways were mined, destroyed or were unusable, and 675 bridges and 3700 km of telephone lines were also destroyed.
+Ninety percent of Rovaniemi, the capital of Lapland, was burned to the ground, with only a few pre-war buildings surviving the destruction.

 After the Second World War, Petsamo municipality and part of Salla municipality were ceded to the Soviet Union.
 The decades following the war were a period of rebuilding, industrialisation and fast economic growth.
 Large hydroelectric plants and mines were established and cities, roads and bridges were rebuilt after the destruction of the war.
 In the late 20th century the economy of Lapland started to decline, mines and factories became unprofitable and the population started to decline rapidly across most of the region.

 The provinces of Finland were abolished on 1 January 2010, but Lapland was reorganised as one of the new regions that replaced them.